herotechcourse/kotlin-blackjack/README.md

 ## Step2

 ### Model

+Player

 - [x] players place a bet at the start of each game
+- [x] updated the Player class to require a Bet during construction
+- [x] earnings(result: Int): Int
+  - [x] WIN → Player wins: returns +bet
+  - [x] BLACKJACK → Player has blackjack: returns +1.5 × bet
+  - [x] TIE → Player ties with dealer: returns 0 (no gain or loss)
+  - [x] LOSE → Player loses: returns -bet

+Bet

 - [x] Introduced a new Bet data class:
     - [x] validates that the bet amount is greater than zero
     - [x] throws IllegalArgumentException if the amount is invalid
-    - [x] updated the Player class to require a Bet during construction

 ### View

+InputView

 - [x] "Enter $name’s betting amount:"